micropeltes/PWM-controller/README.md

-# ESP01 Universal PWM Controller
+# ESPRESSIF microcontroller Universal PWM Controller

 A simple universal PWM controller based on **ESP-01 (ESP8266)**.
 The device creates its own WiFi access point and allows you to set the PWM output value directly from a web browser via an HTTP endpoint.